Just as I was knee-deep in researching, testing and learning all I could about electric space heaters, this letter popped up in my inbox.

 The best inexpensive parabolic heater, Presto HeatDish Parabolic Electric Heater, under $100, uses a computer-designed parabolic reflector to focus heat like a satellite dish concentrates TV signals.
 That makes it feel three times warmer than 1,500-watt heaters, yet uses a third less energy.
 Because it warms you directly, you feel the heat almost instantly without it first having to heat the entire room.

 Operates using energy-efficient halogen lamps.
 They provide radiant heat, which means that they heat up the objects that are around them but not the air.
 Does not operate with a fan, which should be good news for people who suffer from dust allergies.
-A good choice for a halogen heater is the Comfort Zone Flat Panel Halogen Heater, in the $50 range.
+A good choice for a halogen heater is the Comfort Zone Flat Panel Halogen Heater.

 Produces infrared which heats objects, not the air.
 Holmes Quartz Tower Heater, a bit pricey at about $140, has an auto safety shut-off and tip-over protection to help prevent accidents.
 The quartz element glows red making the front grill very hot and hazardous for young children and pets.
 Operates with a fan that cycles on and off.